PennLINC/xcpEngine/docs/config/xcpEngine.rst

 ``-d``: Design file
 ~~~~~~~~~~~~~~~~~~~~

-The design_ file parameterizes the processing stream.
+The :ref:`designfile` file parameterizes the processing stream.
 Standard design files are stored in
 ``${XCPEDIR}/designs``.
 New design files can be generated using the ``xcpConfig`` system or via
 manual editing.

 ``-c``: Cohort file
 ~~~~~~~~~~~~~~~~~~~~

-The cohort_ file parameterizes the pipeline's input sample, over which image processing is to be executed.
+The :ref:`cohortfile` file parameterizes the pipeline's input sample, over which image processing is to be executed.
 Each row corresponds to a subject, and each column corresponds to a variable.